Badal, Punjab

 Badal is a village situated in the Lambi tehsil of the Sri Muktsar Sahib district in Punjab, India.
-The village is famous for its political affiliations and is always a hotspot of many prominent Indian Political Parties.
-The main leaders of Shiromani Akali Aal (SAD) party namely Parkash Singh Badal (Former CM, Punjab), Sukhbir Singh Badal (Former Deputy CM, Punjab) and Harsimrat Kaur Badal (Union Cabinet Minister) belong to Village Badal.
-Also prominent leader of People's Party of Punjab (PPP)/ Congress Manpreet Singh Badal (Finance Minister, Punjab) belong to Village Badal.
-Village Badal is a multi-cultural village living in harmony with four Gurdwara, two Hindu Temples and one Mosque.
-Village Badal also boasts two gyms and four sports stadiums for regular sports activity.

 Geography

 Village Badal is situated at 59 km South from Sri Muktsar Sahib (District Headquarters), 8 km from Lambi (Sub-division/Tehsil headquarters) and 265 km from Chandigarh (State Capital).
 It is also 16 km from nearest city gidderbaha & 33 km from Bathinda City and 17 km from Mandi Dabwali, Haryana, India.
 Village Badal lies mere 17 km North of border with Haryana State of India and 25 km East of Rajasthan State of India.

 Demographics

 According to the 2011 Census of India, Badal had 686 households comprising a population of 3473, of which 1863 were males and 1610 were females.
 There were 412 children aged 0–6 and the Average Sex Ratio was 864.
 The literacy rate was 67.49%, with male literacy standing at 74.52% and that for females being literacy rate was 59.26%.